I made a little film about witches and black cats for Halloween 2022!

-My latest article, ‘The Rise of the Ambassadress: English Ambassadorial Wives and Early Modern Diplomatic Culture’, is available via the Historical Journal‘s first-view from the 16 November 2018.
+My latest article, ‘The Rise of the Ambassadress: English Ambassadorial Wives and Early Modern Diplomatic Culture’, is out now in the September 2019 issue of The Historical Journal.
 To read the paper, follow this link.

 Don’t miss my paper, ‘The Rise of the Ambassadress: English Ambassadorial Wives and Early Modern Diplomatic Culture’ at the Women’s History seminar at the Institute of Historical Research in London on the 25th November 2016!
 More details here.